m2lines/ANN-momentum-mesoscale/configurations/OM4/README.md

 Please make OM4_SIS2 configuration work and then update it with our configuration files.

+Please note that:
-Chang23 and Control simulations can be run with up to date [dev/gfdl](https://github.com/NOAA-GFDL/MOM6/tree/dev/gfdl) branch.
-ANN experiment must be run with branch [ANN-branch](https://github.com/Pperezhogin/MOM6/tree/m2lines-mesoscale-ann).
+* Unparameterized and Chang23 experiments can be run with default MOM6 branch: [NOAA-GFDL/MOM6/tree/dev/gfdl](https://github.com/NOAA-GFDL/MOM6/tree/dev/gfdl)
+* ANN experiment must be run with MOM6 branch [Pperezhogin/MOM6/tree/m2lines-mesoscale-ann](https://github.com/Pperezhogin/MOM6/tree/m2lines-mesoscale-ann).
+ANN weights you will find in ANN/INPUT